Suchismita-Deb/Suchismita-Deb.github.io/content/post/Cloud/GCP/InterviewQuestion/Topic4GoogleCloudDataflow.md

 There are minimum 2 service account that needs to be provisioned.
 **Dataflow service account** - `service-<project-number>@dataflow- service-producer-prod.iam.gserviceaccount.com`.
 It is mapping to the primary worker.
-Used for worker creation, monitoring, etcetera.
+Used for worker creation, monitoring, etc.
 **Controller Service Account** - `<project-number>-compute@developer.gserviceaccount.com`
 Mapped to the secondary workers.